This file is in honor of all good mothers.

 By the time we were teenagers, she could read our minds.
 Then, life was really tough!

-Mother wouldn't let our friends just honk the horn when they drove up.
+Mother wouldn't let our friends just honk the horn when they drove up, they had to come up to the door so she could meet them.

 Because of our mother we missed out on lots of things other kids experienced.